-Address: 1979 W 25th St, Cleveland, OH 44113, United States
+Address: 1979 W 25th St, Cleveland, Ohio 44113, United States

 Established in 1912, the West Side Market is a historic public market in Cleveland.
-This market actually began operating in 1840 on the nearby street.
-It is home to over 100 diverse vendors offering seafood, meats, baked goods, dairy products, and fresh veggies & fruits.
-Some booths sell herbs, candy, nuts, and ready-to-eat foods.
+Before Its official founding, the market began in 1840 on a nearby street.
+It’s home to over 100 vendors offering seafood, meats, produce, candy, baked goods, dairy products, and so much more.

 7. Lake View Cemetery

-Address: 12316 Euclid Ave, Cleveland, OH 44106, United States
+Address: 12316 Euclid Ave, Cleveland, Ohio 44106, United States

 See Related: Fun & Best Things to Do in Toledo, Ohio